metomi/rose/sphinx/tutorial/rose/metadata.rst

          configuration in the current directory.
 Use the ``-C`` option to specify another directory.

+         The ``&`` at the end of the command runs it in the background so that you can continue to use the terminal.

       In the panel on the left you will see the different sections of the :rose:file:`rose-app.conf` file.